Pirmayr/ts-code-layout/README.template.md

 # Configuration

-  The elements are sorted by following traits:
+  The elements are sorted based on following traits:

-  * "kind": Based on the kind of element (enumeration, class, function, ...).
+  * "kind": The kind of the elements (enumeration, class, function, ...).
-  * "transfer": Based on whether elements are exported or not.
+  * "transfer": Whether elements are exported ("export").
-  * "persistance": Based on whether elements are constant or not.
+  * "persistance": Whether elements are constant ("const").
+  * "declaration": Whether elements are declared ("declare").
-  * "pattern": Based on whether an element matches patterns or not.
+  * "pattern": Whether elements matches patterns.
-  * "name": Based on the alphabetical sorting of the name of the element.
+  * "name": Alphabetically by the name of the element.

   Possible values:

   * "kind": "Header", "Import", "TypeImport", "Enumeration", "Type", "Interface", "Variable", "Class", "Function"
   * "transfer": "IsExported"
   * "persistance": "IsConstant"
+  * "declaration": "IsDeclared"
   * "pattern": One or more regular expressions
   * "name": -

-  In all traits (except "name") the value "null" can also be used.
+  In all traits (except "name", which has no values) the value "null" can also be used.
 A value of "null" means that the values of the corresponding trait do not apply to the element.

-  When comparing the elements, the order in which the traits are specified in the configuration is taken into account.
+  When comparing the elements, the order in which the traits are specified in the configuration as well as the order of values in a trait is taken into account.

 # Example

 ~~~
 $(EXAMPLE_CONFIGURATION)
 ~~~

+This configuration file happens to be the configuration file used for "ts-code-layout" itself.

+First, the code elements are ordered by their kind according to the order of the values defined.
+Then they are ordered by "transfer" and "persistance".
+As variables, with match the given pattern, have to come before any other variables, a corresponding rule is provided under "pattern".
+Finally the code elements are sorted alphabetically.